Secure Group Testing: Code Construction and a Proof for

 \subsection{Reliability}

-Let $(\mathcal{S}^{1},\mathcal{S}^{2})$ denote a partition of the defective set $S$ into disjoint sets $\mathcal{S}^{1}$ and $\mathcal{S}^{2}$, with cardinalities $i$ and $K-i$, respectively.\footnote{\revisedSr{This partition helps decompose the error events into classes, where in class $i$ one already knows $K-i$ defective items, and the dominant error event corresponds to missing the other $i$.
-Thus, it is easier to present the error event as one ``codeword" against another.
-See Appendix~\ref{appendix:APPENDIX A} for the details.}} Let $I(X_{\mathcal{S}^1};X_{\mathcal{S}^2},Y)$ denote the mutual information between $X_{\mathcal{S}^1}$ and $X_{\mathcal{S}^2},Y$, under the i.i.d.\ distribution with which the codebook was generated and remembering that $Y$ is the output of a Boolean channel.
-The following lemma is a key step in proving the reliability of the decoding algorithm. \begin{lemma} If the number of tests satisfies
+Let $(\mathcal{S}^{1},\mathcal{S}^{2})$ denote a partition of the defective set $S$ into disjoint sets $\mathcal{S}^{1}$ and $\mathcal{S}^{2}$, with cardinalities $i$ and $K-i$, respectively.\footnote{This partition helps decompose the error events into classes, where in class $i$ one already knows $K-i$ defective items, and the dominant error event corresponds to missing the other $i$.
+Thus, it is easier to present the error event as one ``codeword" against another.} \tifs{Recall, $X_{\mathcal{S}}$ is a column of the matrix $\textbf{X}^{T}_{S}$.} Let $I(X_{\mathcal{S}^1};X_{\mathcal{S}^2},Y)$, with fixed non-random $(\mathcal{S}_1; \mathcal{S}_2)$, denote the mutual information between $X_{\mathcal{S}^1}$ and $X_{\mathcal{S}^2},Y$, under the i.i.d.\ distribution with which the codebook was generated and remembering that $Y$ is the output of a Boolean channel.
+The following lemma is a key step in proving the reliability of the decoding algorithm. \begin{lemma} \tifs{For $K=O(1)$,} if the number of tests satisfies

-then, under the codebook above, as $N\rightarrow \infty$ the average error probability approaches zero. \end{lemma} Next, we \revisedn{prove} \Cref{direct lemma1}, which extends the results in \cite{atia2012boolean} to the codebook required for SGT.
-Specifically, to obtain a bound on the required number of tests as given in \Cref{direct lemma1}, we first state Lemma 2, which bounds the error probability of the ML decoder using a Gallager-type bound \cite{gallager1968information}. \revisedn{ \begin{definition} The probability of error event $E_{i}$ in the ML decoder defined, as the event of mistaking the true set for a set which differs from it in exactly $i$ items. \end{definition} \begin{lemma} The error probability $P(E_{i})$ is bounded by
+then, under the codebook above, as $N\rightarrow \infty$ the average error probability approaches zero. \end{lemma} \iftifs \Cref{direct lemma1}, is an adaptation of the results in \cite{atia2012boolean} to the codebook required for SGT.
+Specifically, to obtain a bound on the required number of tests as given in \Cref{direct lemma1}, we first state Lemma 2, which bounds the error probability of the ML decoder using a Gallager-type bound \cite{gallager1968information}. \else \tifs{To prove \Cref{direct lemma1}, which extends the results in \cite{atia2012boolean} to the codebook required for SGT, namely, to obtain a bound on the required number of tests, we first state \Cref{error lemma2} below, which bounds the error probability of the ML decoder using a Gallager-type bound \cite{gallager1968information}. \Cref{error lemma2} with then be used to prove \Cref{direct lemma1}.} \fi

+\begin{definition} \tifs{The} error event $E_{i}$ in the ML decoder is defined as the event of mistaking the true set for a set which differs from it in exactly $i$ items. \end{definition} \begin{lemma} The error probability $P(E_{i})$ is bounded by

 where the error exponent $E_{o}(\rho)$ is given by \ifdouble

 \else